 In addition to the temporary amendments mentioned above, on March 4th the SEC released a proposal which would allow for startups to increase how much money they can raise from crowdfunding from $1.07 million to $5 million over a 12-month period, as well as raise the amount an individual investor could contribute (now up to 10 percent of their annual income or net worth).

 Crowdfunding investments can only be made through an online platform operated by a SEC-registered intermediary, either a registered broker-dealer or funding portal.5 This type of investment option could be a good fit for startups who have a strong product offering, a wide network of potential investors, and are looking to retain primary control over how the company is run.
 The hope is that with these proposed changes to Regulation Crowdfunding more small businesses will have access to the funds they need to sustain operations through these times of economic uncertainty.

 To learn more about the SEC’s recent amendments to Regulation Crowdfunding visit https://www.sec.gov/news/press-release/2020-101.

 To learn more about the SEC’s other initiatives in response to Covid-19 visit https://www.sec.gov/sec-coronavirus-covid-19-response.

 Securities offered by Watchdog Capital LLC.
 Member FINRA/SIPC.

-We are currently registered and able to conduct business in the following states: MA, NH, IL, GA, NC.
-We can only conduct business/work with clients within states that we are registered in.
+We are currently registered and able to conduct business in all 50 states, Washington DC, Puerto Rico and the Virgin Islands.
+We are permitted to conduct business and work with clients only within the states and territories where we are registered.

 Check the background of Watchdog Capital, LLC and your investment professional on FINRA’s BrokerCheck